SketchQ/JavaBootCamp/README.md

  ○ Thread local
  ○ Concurrency API
  ○ Thread pool and ExecutorService
-● Parallel streams
+* Parallel streams
- ○Extension of stream api
+ ○ Extension of stream api
-● Annotations
+* Annotations
  ○ What is an annotation
  ○ How to create and read an annotation
-● SOLID principles
+* SOLID principles
  ○ Single responsibility principle
  ○ Open-close principle
  ○ Liskov substitution principle